 How?
 How could this be happening?
 Thoughts started to race wildly through Alma's consciousness.
 The Elect were losing their grip on her.
 Even so, they tried desperately to hang on, to increase the frequency of photon pulses to her brain, to her whole system.
 The cryogel in the Hyper Organogenetic Stasis Tank began flashing with micro-lightning events.
 Trillions of operations per second battled with a tsunami of red herrings and dead ends.
-Nothing in the vast, global data filter came up as match.
+Nothing in the vast, global data filter came up as a match.
 After a microsecond of deliberation, both Alma and the Elect arrived at the conclusion that nothing like this had ever happened before.

 Alma struggled with emotions that she'd never experienced.
 She was thrashing from side to side as if fending off waves of attackers, confusion and blind panic ravaging her mindspace.
 She was unable to filter the extreme flashes like thousands of stabbing swords coming for her brain and nervous system.
 The Elect began to shut down Alma's subroutines in a last ditch attempt to protect their network.
 They did what they could to reallocate resources to the Svalinn Shield – the Blade's primary defense mechanism – but Alma kept fading until all contact with the Elect was lost.
-The Blade's defences were down and there was nothing the Elect could do about it.
+The Blade's defenses were down and there was nothing the Elect could do about it.

 The Slaver guards held their positions.
 They sensed something was wrong, but were unable to move, as if gripped by a magic freezing spell.
 They tensed slightly, alert, pulse rifles at the ready, but their pattern recognition systems had been hijacked.
 They were effectively neutered, blocked, unable to process what was unfolding.
 There was no data to draw from that matched the current situation.
 The barely perceivable threat remained a mystery to them.
 Adam's promise was taking effect.
 His part of the bargain was being held up.
 The 'golden golems' had been incapacitated clearing the path for Grace.

 Alma had a look of terror on her face.
 She felt like she was dying.
 Like life was being sucked out of her by a giant spider.
 At one time, she had thought that she would live forever.
 It was a promise that had been made to her and she had more or less believed it.
 She had been plugged into the worlds communication systems her whole life.
 She had lived her life through the eyes of others.
 Through their ears.
 Their mouths.
 Their nanomachines.
 But at no time in her life had her own delicate mouth tasted a strawberry or kissed another human's lips.
-All her mouth could do now was drop open while a childlike innocence crept across her face.
+All her mouth could do now was drop open as a childlike innocence crept across her face.